 By default, node centrality uses the NATURAL orientation to compute degrees.
 For some use-cases it makes sense to analyze a different orientation, for example, if we want to find out how many users follow another user.
 In order to change the orientation, we can use the orientation configuration key.
-Supported values are NATURAL (default), REVERSE and UNDIRECTED.
+There are three supported values: